almulalic/mysqli-helper-functions/README.md

   This doesen't look that bad but it sure is a lot of lines to read,follow, remember and scroll.

-  Lets look at the same example using mysqli_multiple_querry() function.
+  Lets look at the same example using mysqli_multiple_query() function.

-  This function allows us to basically make array of arrays(matrix) where every row(array) would represent a single querry.
+  This function allows us to basically make array of arrays(matrix) where every row(array) would represent a single query.

-  Additional varaiables would determine if the function should stop and return index of last successful querry or finish and return      true.
+  Additional varaiables would determine if the function should stop and return index of last successful query or finish and return      true.

 ```
-  	mysqli_multiple_querry(
+  	mysqli_multiple_query(
 		array("SELECT * FROM users WHERE username = ?
 OR email = ?",array($username,$email),'e',false),
 		array("INSERT INTO users (name,surname,email,username,password) VALUES (?,?,?,?,?)",array($name,$surname,$email,$username,$email,$password),'')),
 		$conn
 	);
 ```

- And that is basically it, this function will actually call mysqli_single_querry() function twice with the parameters you provided.
+ And that is basically it, this function will actually call mysqli_single_query() function twice with the parameters you provided.
- In the array definition of the first (SQL querry) parameter stays the same as in the single call function(more on that later), that is true for the second and third parameter too but the fourth parameter is actually the contidition in which the next statement    should be executed
+ In the array definition of the first (SQL query) parameter stays the same as in the single call function(more on that later), that is true for the second and third parameter too but the fourth parameter is actually the contidition in which the next statement    should be executed

 ```
-							=> RESULT == CONDITION => EXECUTE NEXT QUERRY
+							=> RESULT == CONDITION => EXECUTE NEXT QUERY
   EXECUTE FIRST QUERRY => COMPARE RESULT TO CONDITION => IF
-							=> RESULT != CONDITION => RETURN INDEX OF LAST QUERRY THAT WAS EXECUTED => BREAK
+							=> RESULT != CONDITION => RETURN INDEX OF LAST QUERY THAT WAS EXECUTED => BREAK
 ```

 ## ***SIDE FUNCTIONS***

- These functions require more variables and a bit of formatting but in some cases they are quick way to execute simple sql querrys.
+ These functions require more variables and a bit of formatting but in some cases they are quick way to execute simple sql querys.

 ### **EXAMPLE ONE - MYSQLI SELECT ( )**

- This is an example of a mysqli normal SELECT querry :
+ This is an example of a mysqli normal SELECT query :

 ```
 	$sql = "SELECT email FROM users WHERE username= ?";